sanfinity-Iot/openremote/Home.md

 ## Welcome to the OpenRemote wiki!

-**OpenRemote is a platform that simplifies connecting networked assets to mobile- and web applications.**
+**OpenRemote is a 100% open source IoT platform that simplifies connecting networked assets to mobile- and web applications.**

 ![Architecture 3.0](https://github.com/openremote/Documentation/blob/master/manuscript/figures/architecture-3.jpg)